thibaultwillmann/CheXNet-Pytorch/README.md

 # 4. Discussion

 Pneumonia is a major cause of patients dying in hospitals today.
 To prevent death, a early detection and treatment of pneumonia is critical.
 Chest X-rays are the most common examination tool used in practice with 2 billion made a year.
 However, two thirds of the global population lacks access to radiology diagnostics.
-In Addition even when the equipment is available, then experts who can interpret X-rays are often missing.
+In Addition, even when the equipment is available, experts who can interpret X-rays are often missing.

-Therefore we developed an algorithm which detects diseases such as pneumonia from front chest X-ray images at a level exceeding practicing radiologists (when trained long enough with substantial resources).
+Therefore we developed an algorithm which detects diseases such as pneumonia from front chest X-ray images (when trained long enough with substantial resources) at a level exceeding practicing radiologists.
 This algorithm can save lives in many parts of the world by assisting medical staff which lacks skilled radiologists or assist radiologists directly.

 # 5. Code